Pet Doors for Sliding Glass Doors FAQ

 A - Some newer patio pet doors are built specifically for installation in vinyl framed sliding glass door tracks.
 We think they're a great choice because, with vinyl frames themselves, they look more like they "belong" and will generally actually engage the lock on your sliding glass door.

 However, there are disadvantages as well.
-They're relatively hard to install, they're not readily removeable and they come in a very limited range of sizes and 'step-over' heights.
+They're relatively hard to install, they're not readily removable and they come in a very limited range of sizes and 'step-over' heights.
 Some choose these and others prefer the more general-purpose patio pet doors to get a broader range of feature choices.
+The two pet panels made specifically for vinyl sliding doors would be:

 Q - Which track shall I install in?